AddisonG/fickle/README.md

 ## Anatomy
 Fickle is just an ordinary EC2 instance, usually an Ubuntu Image.

-Any server can become Fickle after running the `/boot/userdata.sh` script, but it should probably only be run on instance start.
-Thus, this userdata script is usually copied into a launch template user data.
+Any server can become Fickle after running the `userdata` script, but it should probably only be run on instance start.
+Thus, this userdata script should be copied into a launch template user data.

 The userdata script does a few things, but most critically it:
  - Attaches the FickleOverlayVolume, and mounts it at `/home/fickle`
  - Runs the boot script
- - Gives Fickle an IP address

 The boot script is separate from the userdata script because the userdata script must not be excessively large, and it is annoying to change.